-The next Long-Term Support (LTS) release of the mainstream Linux distribution, Ubuntu, is drawing close.
+The next Long-Term Support (LTS) release of the mainstream Linux distribution, Ubuntu, is officially here.

-The Long-Term Support (LTS) versions of Ubuntu are released on a two-year cycle with five years of support included, and the current version 24.04 remains supported until 2029, with point releases updated every few months.
-The current official release is 24.04.03 at the time of writing this.
+The next Long Term Support (LTS) release of Ubuntu released on April 23rd 2026 with five years of support included, with the previous version 24.04 remaining supported until 2029, with point releases updated every few months.
+The last supported official release is 24.04.03 at the time of writing this.

-According to the release schedule, Ubuntu 26.04 LTS is due for official release on April 23rd 2026, with the first point update due in August.
+According to the release schedule, Ubuntu 26.04 LTS is due for a point release on August 6th 2026, which will include security updates and patches.

 | February 19th | Development freeze |